Skip to content

 • Rants

-So Zohran Mamdani was sworn in on January 1st as New York City’s first democratic socialist Muslim mayor, and the outrage machine on both sides has been in full swing.
-Actor Michael Rapaport has already announced he’s running for mayor in 2029 to “save NYC” from what he’s calling “Zohran the moron.”
+So Zohran Mamdani was sworn in on January 1st as New York City’s first Muslim mayor and first democratic socialist mayor, and the outrage machine on both sides has been in full swing.
+Michael Rapaport, less than a week into Mamdani’s tenure, posted an Instagram announcement that he’s running for mayor in 2029 to save New York from “Zohran the moron.”
 And I’m sitting here wondering: what is everyone so scared of?

-Here’s the thing—Mamdani sounds like a reasonable person with reasonable ideas.
+Mamdani sounds like a reasonable person with reasonable ideas.
 Has Bernie Sanders ruined the Senate?
 No. If anything, he’s been one of the few voices consistently standing up for regular people against corporate interests and wealth concentration.
-Sanders maintains a 71% approval rating in Vermont and has consistently had net positive favorability ratings nationally—he’s literally one of the most popular senators in America.
-I have no idea if Mamdani’s tenure will be good or bad, but what we’ve been trying clearly hasn’t been working.
-So what’s wrong with trying something new?
+Morning Consult has him pegged as the most popular senator in the country for several quarters running, with a 68% approval rating in Vermont.
+I have no idea if Mamdani’s tenure will be good or bad, but what we’ve been doing clearly hasn’t been working.
+So what’s wrong with trying something different?

 If he fails, the voters will tell him.
 That’s how democracy works.
-But rather than actively working to make him fail—which would mean New Yorkers suffer—why not see if he actually has good ideas?
-Why not give those ideas a chance to work?
+But rather than actively working to make him fail — which would mean New Yorkers suffer — why not see if he actually has good ideas?
 Universal child care support makes sense.
 The cost of living is out of control.
 The “same old, same old” clearly isn’t cutting it, and that’s exactly what the other candidates would have offered.

-Look, there has been some genuinely ugly stuff directed at Mamdani—racist and Islamophobic attacks that have no place in political discourse.
+Some of the criticism aimed at Mamdani has been genuinely ugly — racist and Islamophobic attacks that have no place in political discourse.
 That’s wrong, full stop.
-But there’s also something else going on here that feels very familiar: the system generating maximum outrage because someone wants to change the system.
+But there’s also something else going on that feels very familiar: the system generating maximum outrage because someone wants to change it.
 And that scares the people in charge.

-Yes, there are legitimate questions about how he’ll pay for his proposals—they require tax increases and state approval, which won’t be easy.
-Yes, a $30 minimum wage by 2030 is ambitious and controversial.
-These are real policy debates worth having.
-But we can have those debates without the hysteria, the name-calling, and the fear-mongering.
+There are legitimate questions about how he’ll pay for his proposals — they require tax increases and state approval, which won’t be easy.
+A $30 minimum wage by 2030 is ambitious and controversial.
+These are real policy debates worth having, and they’re the kind of debate you can have without the hysteria, the name-calling, and the fear-mongering.

-Mamdani grew up in a pretty open-minded environment—his mother is filmmaker Mira Nair, his father is academic Mahmood Mamdani.
-He went from being a housing counselor to a state assemblyman to mayor.
-That kind of diverse background could actually be beneficial for a city as complex as New York.
+Mamdani grew up in an open-minded environment.
+His mother is filmmaker Mira Nair, his father is academic Mahmood Mamdani.
+He went from being a housing counselor to a state assemblyman to mayor in the country’s largest city, in his thirties.
+That kind of background could actually be beneficial for a city as complex as New York.
+Or it might not be.
+We’ll find out by watching him do the job, not by deciding in advance.

-Here’s my suggestion: Take a collective breath.
-Acknowledge that yes, some criticism of Mamdani is rooted in ugly prejudice that we should call out.
-But also recognize that not all concerns are manufactured—there are real questions about feasibility and implementation.
-Judge the mayor on his actions and results, not on manufactured fear about what he might do, and not on blind faith either.
+Take a collective breath.
+Some criticism of Mamdani is rooted in ugly prejudice and should be called out.
+Some concerns are real policy questions and should be debated.
+Both can be true.
+Judge the guy on his actions and results, not on manufactured fear about what he might do, and not on blind faith either.

 The system loves it when we fight each other.
-That’s how they maintain control while nothing actually changes for regular people.
-Whether you’re excited about Mamdani or skeptical, let’s at least give the guy a chance to actually dosomething before we decide if the sky is falling or if we’ve entered a golden age.
+That’s how nothing changes for regular people.
+Whether you’re excited about Mamdani or skeptical, let’s at least give him a chance to do something before deciding the sky is falling.

 Share this: